 - How did the computer see a screw when it wasn’t there?
-There was light reflecting off the location that gave a visual brightness level that the computer was looking for.
+There was light reflecting off the location that gave the visual brightness level that the computer was looking for.

 - Why was there a light reflection at that point?
 The door of the machine is made of reflective metal.

 - Why is the door made of reflective metal?
 It was what was available and can be replaced or painted.